 Clay and Paper Theatre’s work is inspired and informed just as much by oral traditions, folk tales, songs, poems, and fables, as it is by local stories, history, and current social issues.
 Clay and Paper Theatre embraces an aesthetic that honours ancient traditions in performance (commedia dell’arte, puppetry, mask, pageantry, spectacle, street theatre) and tools (clay and paper), and then reinvents them for today’s urgent storytelling needs.
 Because Clay and Paper Theatre’s work is also predominantly image driven, we have a particular focus on the use of hand, rod, shadow and giant puppets.
 Music is also a foundational element to our performances in public space, where an array of musical styles, original songs, playful sound invention and, on occasion, invented instruments help us shape the performance and play environment.

 Clay and Paper Theatre brings together seasoned arts professionals and practitioners, emerging artists, not-for-profit organizations and a wide array of community members and volunteers in both the co-creation and performance process of its productions.
 C&P has also long been a training ground for young actors, designers, builders, musicians, stage managers and arts administrators.
-Since 1994 C&P has trained 252 emerging artists during our summer Performance in Public Space Apprenticeship program.
+Since 1994 C&P has trained over 250 emerging artists during our summer Performance in Public Space Apprenticeship program.
 Our Open Studio workshops for the public welcome everyone from children (10yrs+) to seniors, from at-risk youth to newcomers, from students to professionals, within the City of Toronto and throughout the province of Ontario.